matchmore/documentation/sdks.md

   - JavaScript
   - React Native
 ---
+The documentation for the following SDK are in development.
+Please subscribe to our blog to be informed !

 ## iOS
-In development, please subscribe to our blog to be informed !

-{: #android}
 ## Android
-In development, please subscribe to our blog to be informed !

-{: #unity-3d}
 ## Unity 3D
-In development, please subscribe to our blog to be informed !

-{: #javascript}
 ## JavaScript
-In development, please subscribe to our blog to be informed !

-{: #react-native}
 ## React Native
-In development, please subscribe to our blog to be informed !